 Mr. Johnson has used this 1977 image of his father in previous installations.
 Taken the year the artist was born, the photograph shows his father wearing a taekwondo uniform, looking self-possessed and open.
-He is seated before a collection of books and electronic equipment that have factored into other of Mr. Johnson's sculptural works, offering a way of understanding his father as a man of wide-ranging personal tastes, a man seemingly resistant to the flattening that the "Anxious Men" fear most, the flattening that puts them in mortal danger.
-Gordon Parks's photograph of Black Panidentity of the Panthers in Parks's image counters the eelectic individualism of Mr. Johnson's father.
-And Parks's photograph was taken the same year as the release of "Watermelon Man," a satire in which a white man wakes up to find that he's black (the role was played by Godfrey Cambridge, partly in whiteface).
+He is seated before a collection of books and electronic equipment that have factored into other of Mr. Johnson's sculptural works, offering a way of understanding his father as a man of wide-ranging personal tastes, ar man seemingly resistant to the flattening that the "Anxious Men" fear most, the flattening that puts them in mortal danger.
+Gordon Park's photograph of Black Panthers, which was recently on display as part of the Whitney's inaugural exhibition, represents a turning point for black masculinity in the media.
+The formidable collective identity of the Panthers in Parks's image counters the eelectic individualism of Mr. Johnson's father: And Parks's photograph was taken the same year as the release of "Watermelon Man," a satire in which a white man wakes up to find that he's black (the role was played by Godfrey Cambridge, partly in whiteface).
 The specter of these two references, which suggest that to be black can be seen as both a grave threat and a laughing matter, is the heart of the contradiction that plagues Mr. Johnson's "Anxious Men."